wasp-lang/wasp/web/docs/data-model/entities.md

 Entities are the foundation of your app's data model.
 In short, an Entity defines a model in your database.

 Wasp uses the excellent [Prisma ORM](https://www.prisma.io/) to implement all database functionality and occasionally enhances it with a thin abstraction layer.
 This means that you use the `schema.prisma` file to define your database models and relationships.
 Wasp understands the Prisma schema file and picks up all the models you define there.
+You can read more about this in the [Prisma Schema File](./prisma-file.md) section of the docs.

 In your project, you'll find a `schema.prisma` file in the root directory: